 However, one of the best ways to keep these parasites away from your chickens is to let your chickens take regular dust baths.

 If they don’t have access to a natural dust bath, you can make them one!

 Chicken Dust Bath

 The best thing to make a chicken dust bath out of is a child’s paddling pool.

-If it is going to be placed outside at the mercy of the weather, you will need to make a few cuts with a box cutter or similar, on the bottom the entire length of the pool to release rainwater.
+If it is going to be placed outside at the mercy of the weather, you will need to make a few cuts with a box cutter or similar on the bottom of the entire length of the pool to release rainwater.

 Let Us Know Below What You Do To Keep The Critters Away!